Centre Party '86

-The Centre Party '86 (Dutch: Centrumpartij '86; abbr.
-CP’86), briefly known as the National People's Party/CP'86 (Dutch:Nationale Volkspartij/CP’86) was a Dutch far-right political party which existed between 1986 and 1998.
+The Centre Party '86 (Centrumpartij '86; abbr.
+CP’86), briefly known as the National People's Party/CP'86 (Nationale Volkspartij/CP’86) was a Dutch far-right political party with a populist nationalist orientation that existed between 1986 and 1998.
 The party claimed to represent the interests of indigenous Dutch society.
 The CP'86 acted as a kind of successor and continuation of the Centre Party.
-The CP'86 was established on 20 May 1986 and dissolved on 18 November 1998 before an Amsterdam court ruled the party to be illegal.
+The party was established on 20 May 1986 and dissolved on 18 November 1998 after an Amsterdam court ruling made the party illegal.

 History

 Foundation

-The Centre Party fell apart in 1986.
-Right before the 1986 general election, a 'restart' by Wim Wijngaarden and Danny Segers under the name CP'86 followed.
-After long deliberation, a text of the NPD was selected as the party manifesto.
-Wijngaarden became chairman.
-He would be succeeded by Henk Ruitenberg in 1994 for health reasons.
+The Centre Party, the precursor to the 1986 version, fell apart in 1986, right before the 1986 general election.
+Therefore, Wim Wijngaarden and D.H.M.
+(Danny) Segers launched a so-called "restart" under the name CP'86 (center party 1986).Wijngaarden became chairman and after long deliberation, a text of the NPD was selected as the party manifesto.
+In 1994, Wijngaarden was succeeded by Henk Ruitenberg for health reasons.

-In the early years, the CP'86 did not do well.
-There were many internal controversies and the name-recognition of competitor CD proved stronger than expected.
-In the 1987 provincial elections, the seat in Flevoland, which was occupied by Wim Beaux for the Centre Party, was lost.
-Neither of the rival nationalist parties managed to win a seat in any of the provinces.
-The CP'86 did not participate In the 1989 general elections, that incidentally, led to the re-entry of Hans Janmaat into parliament, this time for CD.
+The new name did not help, nor did the designation of the new party as "national-democratic" and later "populist-nationalist", instead of the former "centrist-democratic".
+In its early years, the CP'86 did not do well.
+There were many internal disputes and the opposing Centre Democrats (CD) proved to be stronger than expected.
+In the 1987 provincial elections, the seat in Flevoland, which had been held by Wim Beaux for the Centre Party since the autumn of 1985, was lost.
+Neither CP'86 nor CD managed to win a seat in any of the provinces.
+The CP'86 did not participate in the 1989 general elections, which incidentally, led to the re-entry of Hans Janmaat into parliament, this time on behalf of the CD.